SumoLogic/sumologic-documentation/docs/search/intro-to-copilot.md

 <img src={useBaseUrl('img/search/copilot/copilot-initial-screen.png')} alt="Copilot initial screen" style={{border: '1px solid gray'}} width="800" />

 1. **Select Source Category**.
-Select the source of the log messages you want to search.
+Select the source of the log messages you want to investigate.
-1. **Ask Something...** Type a search that you want to perform.
+1. **Ask Something...** Type a phrase to initiate an investigation.
 1. **Suggestions**.
-Choose from the provided suggestions.
-For example, under **Explore**, select ideas for searching.
+Choose from the listed ideas for investigation.
 1. **Time range**.
-The time range of the search.
+The time range to use for the investigation.
 The default is the last 24 hours.
-1. **Run search**.
-Executes the search.
+1. **Execute**.
+Launches the investigation.
 1. **New Conversation**.
-Start a new search.
+Start a new investigation.

-### During a search
+### During an investigation

 <img src={useBaseUrl('img/search/copilot/copilot-during-search.png')} alt="Copilot during a search" style={{border: '1px solid gray'}} width="800" />

-1. **Search summary**.
-The search summarized in plain text.
+1. **Summary**.
+The current investigation summarized in plain text. ("Failed translation" appears here if the statement in the **Ask Something** field can't be translated into a query.)
 1. **Show Log Query / Hide Log Query**.
-Show the log query resulting from the text summary, or hide it from view.
+Show the current investigation as a log query, or hide the query.
 1. **Open in Log Search**.
-Open the log query in a separate Log Search window.
-This allows you to save the search and perform all actions available for log searches.
+Open the current investigation in a separate Log Search window.
+This allows you to save the search and perform all other actions available for log searches.
 1. **Select chart**.
-Select the chart style to visualize search results.
+Select the chart style to visualize results.
 1. **Suggestions**:
    * **Refine**.
-Suggested search refinements.
+Suggested refinements to your existing investigation.
    * **Explore**.
-New ideas for searching.
+New ideas for investigation.

 ## Best practices

-This section outlines techniques to extract the most relevant responses from Copilot.
+For the best results, choose one of the following strategies.

+* **Explore**

-* Start from a prebuilt suggestion and edit it.
+    Select a prebuilt suggestion in the **Explore** section, click **Show Log Query**, and edit the query.

+* **Refine**

+    Watch the **Refine** section.
+If Copilot is able to list refinements useful for your investigation, select one rather than type a new prompt.

+* **Ask Something**

+    Type your question into the **Ask Something** field, but keep it very specific.
+Broad questions do not return good results.
+When your question is framed as a query about a small, well-defined problem, Copilot answers more accurately.

+* **Progressive refinement**

-* Progressive refinement.
-Start from a simple prompt, verify the query translation and refine it gradually.
+    Start from a simple prompt, verify the query translation, and refine it gradually.
 For example:
-   1. Initial prompt (pre-built suggestion) Count of logs grouped by type
+       1. Initial prompt: "Count of logs grouped by type".
-   1. Refinement 1: Count of logs grouped by type, reason, kind, name
+       1. Refinement: Count of logs grouped by type, reason, kind, name.
-   1. Refinement 2: Count of logs grouped by type, reason, kind, name.
+       1. Next refinement: Count of logs grouped by type, reason, kind, name.
 Filter logs where reason is FailedScheduling.
-   1. Refinement 3: Count of logs grouped by type, reason, kind, name.
-Filter logs where reason is FailedScheduling.
-   1. Refinement 4: Count of logs grouped by type, reason, kind, name.
+       1. Further refinement: Count of logs grouped by type, reason, kind, name.
 Filter logs where reason is FailedScheduling.Filter logs that contain redis-cluster in name.
 Sort the results by count.
-* Express your chain of thought to the AI.
-To assist with progressive refinement, break up the prompt into smaller problems that the AI can answer more accurately.
-* Watch the **Refine** section on the page, if the system is able to anticipate refinements you have in mind.
-If so, click on the refinements rather than typing the next prompt.